Which Insurance Coverages Apply to a Hit-and-Run?

 Will my insurance go up after a hit-and-run claim where I was the victim?

 Not necessarily.
-Many states prohibit insurers from raising rates for not-at-fault accidents, including hit-and-runs, and major insurers like GEICO and Allstate confirm this general approach.
+Many states prohibit insurers from raising rates for not-at-fault accidents, including hit-and-runs, and industry data shows that not-at-fault accidents generally do not trigger surcharges under standard policies.
 However, insurers can still review your overall claims history, and filing multiple claims in a short period may lead to a rate adjustment.
 Having accident forgiveness on your policy can protect you from a rate increase after a single incident.
+See our full breakdown of uninsured/underinsured motorist coverage for state-specific protections.

 Do I need a police report to file a hit-and-run insurance claim?

 While not always legally required, a police report is strongly recommended — and many insurers require it for hit-and-run claims specifically.
 It establishes an official record of the incident, supports the validity of your claim, and can aid in identifying the fleeing driver.
-Without one, you may face a more difficult claims process and potential denial of coverage.
-Remember, only about half of hit-and-run drivers in fatal crashes are ever caught, so your documentation is essential.
+Most insurers also require you to report the incident within 24 to 72 hours, so acting quickly is essential.
+Without a report, you may face a more difficult claims process and potential denial of coverage.
+Our step-by-step claim filing guide walks you through what to do immediately after any accident.

 What is the "physical contact rule" in hit-and-run UM claims?